Lindsey Vonn: 2017

 On November 11, 2016, Vonn announced on her Facebook page that she had severely fractured the humerus bone of her right arm in a training crash.
 She had undergone surgery to repair the bone.
 Vonn returned to the World Cup on January 15, 2017, in the downhill race at Altenmarkt; she finished 13th.
 On January 20, in her second race back from injury, she won the downhill event in Garmisch-Partenkirchen, Germany, capturing her 77th win.

-On December 7, 2017, Vonn stated in an interview she will not be representing the President Donald Trump in the 2018 Winter Olympics and will not attend the White House reception if she wins a gold medal.
+On December 7, 2017, Vonn stated in an interview she would not be representing President Donald Trump in the 2018 Winter Olympics and would not attend the White House reception if she won a gold medal.
 Vonn made it clear in her statement that she feels that all Olympians represent the United States people, and not the leaders.
 She was quoted in the CNN article saying, "Well I hope to represent the people of the United States, not the President."

 2018

-At the 2018 Winter Olympics, Vonn tied for 6th in Women's Super-G. She won the bronze medal in women's downhill.
+At the 2018 Winter Olympics, Vonn tied for 6th in women's super-G. She won the bronze medal in women's downhill.
 Vonn dedicated her Olympic races to her grandfather, a Korean War veteran who died the previous November, competing with his initials on her helmet.
 In a tearful interview following the woman's downhill race, Vonn stated: "Our family never gives up and I never gave up.
-I kept working hard and I'm really proud of this medal and I know he [her grandfather] is too."
+I kept working hard and I'm really proud of this medal and I know he (her grandfather) is too."
 She later scattered some of her grandfather's ashes near the men's downhill racing course, stating: "I know that it would mean a lot to him to be back here, a part of him is in South Korea always."